First published: 26 March 2020

 If you have a question that isn’t answered below, please email email@example.com so we can look into this for you.

 We quickly mobilised a remote workforce when the government announced that people should work from home where possible.
 This involved enabling over 80 people to work from home who have never done so before.
+The majority of our employees are working from home, but a small number of people returned to our office in Manchester on a voluntary basis on 20 July.

 We have temporarily reduced new business sales activities because we need to focus on looking after our existing customers.

 We have suspended all late payment fees and interest for small-medium sized (SME) customers for the time being.